 - Progressive kidney disease resulting in proteinuria, high blood pressure and eventually renal failure.

 CREST syndrome (also called CRST syndrome) is a limited form of systemic sclerosis in which there is Calcinosis, Raynaud's phenomenon, oEsophageal involvement, Sclerodactyly and Telangiectases.
 Characteristically, the telangiectases are well-defined and flat (matt).

-The diagnosis is generally made from the patient's history and the findings on examination of the skin and other organs.
-A skin biopsy is not usually necessary but characteristically shows excessive ground substance and odd-looking endothelial cells in the dermis and later deposits of collagen.
-The epidermis is usually atrophic.
+The diagnosis of systemic sclerosis is generally made from the patient's history and the findings on examination of the skin and other organs.
+Nailfold capillaroscopy typically shows loss of capillaries, haemorrhages and disorganised, enlarged capillaries.
+A skin biopsy is not usually necessary but characteristically shows excessive ground substance and odd-looking endothelial cells in the dermis, and later, deposits of collagen.
+The epidermis is usually atrophic (thinned).

-Up to 90% have elevated antinuclear antibodies (ANA) but these are less frequent than in the more common connective tissue disease, systemic lupus erythematosus.
+Up to 90% of patients with systemic sclerosis have elevated antinuclear antibodies (ANA) but these are less frequent than in the more common connective tissue disease, systemic lupus erythematosus.
 Thyroid antibodies may occur and result in an under-active thyroid gland

 What is the treatment of systemic sclerosis?